INSaFLU/insaflu_docs/docs/output_visualization.rst

 Explore the *Projects menu ("See results" icon)*
 ------------------------------------------------

-This tab lists all your projects.
+The *Projects* tab lists all your projects.

 Click on **"See results"** to explore outputs of a given project